AdorableRedPanda/di-react-redux/README.md

 What's wrong with this app?
-* it is hard to understand which components are related by business logic, and which in are independent, for example - there is no information about D and E components, they are not self-documented
+* it is hard to understand which components are related by business logic, and which in are independent, for example - there is no information about D and E components (of course, you can find all paths in store they use and compare), they are not self-documented
 * all components have shared state - if you work with one of them, you can create bug in any other
 * as above, to test any component you have to write test scenario, mocks for store and expected store state - too much store for component's test with other responsibility (even you don't write tests - component testability is one of code quality metrics)
 * onboarding of new team member takes more time - to work with any component you have to know all about store and how other components uses it.
 You can't localize your work and can't onboard in codebase part by part.
-* you cannot reuse your components - the C component can work with specific paths in store, the needs to get the similar view often leads to code duplication of C, D and E components. have
+* you cannot reuse your components - the C component can work with concrete paths in store, the needs to get the similar view often leads to code duplication of C, D and E components. have